Skip to content

 TANF

-The Health and Human Services Agency (HHS) has not estimated TANF improper payments.
+The Health and Human Services Agency (HHS) has not estimated TANF Improper Payments.
 Here is an explanation as provided by the GOA [viii]: “Further, HHS reported it does not have the authority to obtain the information it needs to estimate or report improper payment information for its Temporary Assistance for Needy Families (TANF) program.”
 “HHS’s 2021 agency financial report identifies two statutory provisions in the Social Security Act that render HHS unable to require states to provide it with the data needed to develop a TANF improper payment estimate.
 Consistent with recommendations made by HHS’s Office of Inspector General, HHS has in previous budget proposals requested, but not received, such authority from Congress.”

 Head Start